katademy-decks/kubernetes/Kubernetes_Concepts/README.md

  &nbsp;&nbsp;&nbsp;resource:
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;name: cpu
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;targetAverageUtilization: 80
 </details>

 <details>
 <summary>
-What is Custom resource in Kubernetes?
+<b>What is Custom resource in Kubernetes?</b>
 </summary>
 A&nbsp;<em>custom resource</em>&nbsp;is an extension of the Kubernetes API that is not necessarily available in a default Kubernetes installation.
 It represents a customization of a particular Kubernetes installation.
 However, many core Kubernetes functions are now built using custom resources, making Kubernetes more modular.
 </details>

 <details>
 <summary>
-Building Your Own Kubernetes Tools, How to list all the pods in your cluster using go?
+<b>Building Your Own Kubernetes Tools, How to list all the pods in your cluster using go?</b>
 </summary>
 Operators and Custom Resource Definitions (CRDs)